As a law student, I went on a few job interviews. At one, the interviewer’s first comment was

 In this revision, the visual emphasis has shifted from the headings—who cares about résumé headings?—to the substance.
-This also makes the résumé more skimmable, which is never a bad thing.
+This also makes the résumé more skimmable, which is always a good thing.

-I consider a résumé a special kind of letterhead.
+I treat a résumé as a special kind of letterhead.
 Review those production tips.

 Past that, resist the urge to buy paper specially marketed for résumés—the kinds that come in odd colors (e.g., green, pink, gray) or textures (e.g., parchment, marble, linen).
-High-quality business-letterhead paper from the stationery store is just fine.
-Anything more elaborate comes across as trying too hard.
+High-quality business-letterhead paper from the stationery store works best.
+Anything more elaborate looks overbaked.

 Increasingly, employers and recruiters are asking for résumés in PDF format.
 In PDF, good typography survives; good paper is irrelevant.